-US Coast Guard Auxiliary- Public Education Classes - Find by Zip Code
+Public Education Classes - Find by Zip Code

 The National Public Education Calendar Database provides a single, unified national database that holds and displays all public education courses taught by our various flotillas nationwide.
-In addition, a Zip Code search permits members of the general public to enter a Zip Code of interest, and find all public education courses being taught within a selected distance from that Zip Code. http://www.cgaus.org/boatinged/class\finder/index.php
+In addition, a Zip Code search permits members of the general public to enter a Zip Code of interest and find all public education courses being taught within a selected distance from that Zip Code.

-\\For other "ONLINE", NASBLA approved Boating Education Courses, visit the following website links: these links are also posted on our website: www.ncwildlife.org
+For other "online" NASBLA approved Boating Education Courses, visit the following website links (links are also available on www.ncwildlife.org)